CMIP6 Multi-Model Mean Context

 Key Findings

-• IFS-FESOM2-SR and IFS-NEMO-ER exhibit a strong positive thickness bias, with central Arctic ice exceeding 4 m in March and retaining >3.5 m thickness over large areas in September, far exceeding the observed ~2–3 m maxima.
+• IFS-FESOM2-SR and IFS-NEMO-ER exhibit a strong positive thickness bias, simulating widespread central Arctic ice exceeding 3.5–4.0 m in March, whereas observations show such thickness is confined to the region north of the Canadian Archipelago.

 Spatial Patterns